-While physicians may be in school for a minimum of 10 years, a physician assistant need only be in school for a maximum of 3 years, with many graduating from a program in as little as 2 years.
+While physicians may be in school for a minimum of 10 years, a physician assistant needs only be in school for a maximum of 3 years, with many graduating from a program in as little as 2 years.
 The estimated future unemployment rate is projected to be less than 1% and it was recently ranked as the number two healthcare job and the number three overall job in the United States by a major news magazine.

-A physician assistant can expect to work in pretty much any hospital or clinic and will work alongside nurses and EMTs.
-They should also have a thorough familiarity of most medical supplies.
+A physician assistant can expect to work in pretty much any hospital or clinic and will work alongside nurses and EMT’s.
+They should also have a thorough familiarity of most medical supplies

 2. Nurse Anesthetist

-This position may not often be thought about when the subject of medical careers comes up but the role of nurse anesthetist is both a fulfilling and very well-paid one.
+This position may not often be thought about when the subject of medical careers comes up, but the role of a nurse anesthetist is both a fulfilling and very well-paid one.
 The degree for this position can be had in approximately 2-3 years.
-The purpose of a nurse anesthetist is to administer the anesthesia during surgery.
+The purpose of a nurse anesthetist is to administer anesthesia during surgery.
 Many who practice in this field are also responsible for pain management both before and after the surgery.